abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 15. How do you rate Vulnerability ?
 Eplain scoring system or frameworks.
 16. Name some tools you use in Network Pentesting.
 17. How do you report Vulnerability or Security Gaps after pentesting ?
 (Report Writing)
+17. Do you work often with patching teams to report and get patched the vulnrable software or fixing security gaps ?

 ----